Preston-Landers/Prompt-Like-A-Pro/README.md

 - **Mixture of Experts (MoE)**: an LLM architecture concept where only relevant "expert" sub-networks activate for a given input, making large models more efficient.
-This effectively bypasses large parts of the model that aren't relevant to the query, helping greatly increase efficiency.
+This effectively bypasses large parts of the model that aren't relevant to the query, helping greatly increase performance.
 There is a tradeoff here, as non-MoE models may be able to see subtleties that the MoE will miss, due to a broader perspective.